What increases my risk of thyroid cancer?

 - Age: Most cases occur in people over 40.

 - Gender: Women are more at risk than men.

 - If you get certain benign thyroid diseases.
 These are not cancer but include an enlarged thyroid (goitre), thyroid nodules (adenomas) or an inflamed thyroid (thyroiditis).

-- If you eat very little iodine in your diet, you are at risk.
+- If you have very little iodine in your diet, you are at risk.

 - Radiation: If you have been exposed to radiation from a nuclear plant, you can develop thyroid cancer many years later.

 - If you had radiotherapy as a child, you may be more at risk in later life of developing thyroid cancer.